 - Calculation method:

-- The first element in the return array is fixed to be
+- The first element of the returned array is fixed at

-0. - The value of the n-th element is
+0. - The value of the nth element in the returned array is

-array[n] - array[n-1], namely, the current element minus the previous element.
+array[n] - array[n-1], which is the current element minus the previous element.

-- The first element in the return array is fixed to be
+- The first element of the returned array is fixed at

 - Return value:

-- A new array where the first element is
+- A new array is returned, where the first element is

-0and the subsequent elements are the differences between adjacent elements in the input array.
+0and the subsequent elements are the differences between adjacent elements.

-- A new array where the first element is
+- A new array is returned, where the first element is

 SELECT array_difference([1,5,3]);